_(1).png)

 Q4.
 Are D.O. degree holders exempt from the USMLE?

-Yes, physicians with a D.O. degree are exempt, but they must pass the National Board of Osteopathic Medical Examiners' COMLEX exam.
+Yes, physicians with a D.O. degree are exempt but must pass the National Board of Osteopathic Medical Examiners' COMLEX exam.

 Q5.
 What are the recent changes to USMLE Step 1 scoring?